MESOTHELIOMA TREATMENT

 RADIATION

 Radiation therapy may be used in all stages of cancer.
 It may be used following surgery to remove any remaining areas of cancer that were not seen or removed during surgery, this is referred to as adjuvant radiation therapy.
-Radiation therapy may be used as a palliative procedure to ease mesothelioma symptoms such as pain, shortness of breath, etc. There are only two types of radiation therapy are used to treat mesothelioma:
+Radiation therapy may be used as a palliative procedure to ease mesothelioma symptoms such as pain, shortness of breath, etc. There are only two types of radiation therapy that are used to treat mesothelioma:

 External beam radiation therapy (EBRT): This is the most common and effective.
 This radiation therapy uses x-rays from a machine outside the body to kill cancer cells.